Troubleshooting metrics charts

 All metric values were outside of the locked y-axis range

 By locking the boundaries of chart y-axis, you can unintentionally make the chart display area not show the chart line.
 For example, if the y-axis is locked to a range between 0% and 50%, and the metric has a constant value of 100%, the line is always rendered outside of the visible area, making the chart appear blank.

 Solution: Verify that the y-axis boundaries of the chart aren’t locked outside of the range of the metric values.
 If the y-axis boundaries are locked, you may want to temporarily reset them to ensure that the metric values don’t fall outside of the chart range.
 Locking the y-axis range isn’t recommended with automatic granularity for the charts with sum, min, and max aggregation because their values will change with granularity by resizing browser window or going from one screen resolution to another.
 Switching granularity may leave the display area of your chart empty.

-You are looking at a Guest OS metric but didn’t enable Azure Diagnostic Extension
+You are looking at a Guest (classic) metric but didn’t enable Azure Diagnostic Extension

-Collection of Guest OS metrics requires configuring the Azure Diagnostics Extension or enabling it using the Diagnostic Settings panel for your resource.
+Collection of Guest (classic) metrics requires configuring the Azure Diagnostics Extension or enabling it using the Diagnostic Settings panel for your resource.

 “Error retrieving data” message on dashboard